StephenHwang/vim-surround/README.markdown

 # surround.vim

+Forked from [tpope/vim-surround](https://github.com/tpope/vim-surround) to simplify mappings from `ys` to `s` and addng surrounding space to close matchpairs.

 Surround.vim is all about "surroundings": parentheses, brackets, quotes, XML tags, and more.
 The plugin provides mappings to easily delete, change and add such surroundings in pairs.